The End of the Affair

 Middle England rose up and disrupted public inquiries to voice their frustration at motorway building, but it continued and over time the frustration gave way to concerns about saving the planet.
-In the early 90s that meant young people willing to risk everything to stop the motorways being built.
-The programme shows how we began to question the promises made by the motorway and along the way found our voice of protest.
+In the early 1990s that meant young people willing to risk everything to stop the motorways being built.
+The programme shows how people began to question the promises made by the motorway, and along the way found their voice of protest.

 |Executive Producer||Clare Sillery|

 |Series Producer||Emma Hindley|